wp-plugins/ignitiondeck/readme.txt

 * Use the IgnitionDeck->Orders->Add Order feature to add orders manually

 [Upgrade](http://ignitiondeck.com/id/ignitiondeck-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=freemium) and you'll have access to the complete set of project shortcodes and full commerce functionality.

+* No Theme Required *

+IgnitionDeck Works with any WordPress theme, which means you don’t have to buy a new theme to get started.

+* Free Crowdfunding Theme *

+Download our [free crowdfunding theme](http://ignitiondeck.com/id/wordpress-crowdfunding-theme/?utm_source=wprepo&utm_medium=link&utm_campaign=freemium) and you’ll have even more options, including gorgeous crowdfunding project pages, project grids, and project archives.

+* Support *

+Premium support is available via our [product forums](http://forums.ignitiondeck.com/?utm_source=wprepo&utm_medium=link&utm_campaign=freemium)

 == Installation ==